 On April 19, 1943, he enlisted in the army at Louisville, Kentucky and served until the war was over in 1945.
 He did not discuss the war much.
 However, the last night of his life, he talked about it some.
 He was among the troops who landed at Normandy.
 He made it safely to land.
 However, he was later wounded in Europe during the Battle of the Bulge and received a Purple Heart.
 After mostly recovering from his wounds, he was sent to the Pacific.
 While in route, the war ended.
 I can't remember if they were still in the canal or if they had just cleared it.
 All I know is that he was greatly relieved as he feared he would not survive his new assignment.

 He had various jobs during the first half of his life.
-He and Mom moved many times until he began to work at Bridgeport Brass in the 50s.
+He and Mom moved many times until he began to work in Indianapolis at Bridgeport Brass in the 50s.
 For the majority of his 33 years there, he was the president of the local union.
 In his last term as president, he assisted in the transition of ownership of the company, when it became Olin Brass.

-Around the year 2001, the city of Plainfield, Indiana created a monument to WWII veterans in the area.
+Around the year 2001, the town of Plainfield, Indiana created a monument to WWII veterans in the area.
 It was meant for those who signed up here, but he had spent most of his adult life in Hendricks County moving here in 1954 and remaining until his death in 1994.